 This means riders often have to deal with a variety of challenging logistical issues.
 They could be frazzled, confused, and even lost while standing around in a train station.
-With this in mind, the Loco2 knowledge base is built around the unique contingencies of train voyages.
+With this in mind, the Rail Europe knowledge base is built around the unique contingencies of train voyages.

 - A knowledge base can be optimized for where it will be used, not just by whom.

 - Customized content that pulls from user location data can make things easier.

 - It’s vital to understand how users approach a process and where they may trip up.

 Dropbox is one of the leaders in cloud storage.
 A pioneer in this area that competes directly with Google for the lucrative enterprise market, its core offerings are remarkably straightforward to use.
 Its knowledge base benefits from its designers’ deep insight into its user base.

 Since there are relatively few key issues that people can run into while using Dropbox, it can focus on the most likely questions first.
 It emphasizes the user friendly nature of the platform by delivering quirky illustrations alongside the information it presents.

 - Not all knowledge bases need to have tons of bells and whistles to be effective.

 - A “less is more” approach can inform not only text and layout, but organization.

 - Don’t be afraid to portray your brand using color, illustration, and other methods.